WBPhenotype:0001014

 |

-Animals exhibit variations in light/dark cycle recurrence of reactions to stress conditions compared to that observed for control animals. |
+Animals exhibit variations in response to stress stimuli compared to control animals. |

 |